CUUATS/lrtp/content/vision/goals/index.md

 historical structures or new business opportunities by reinvigorating downtown areas, fostering more mixed use development, and protecting and preserving neighborhoods and business districts that contain historic structures.

+{{<accordion border="true" border="true">}}
+{{<accordion-content title="Minimize the rate of development that is not contiguous to the existing built environment by 2020.">}}
+### Performance Measure
+Number of acres designated as agricultural and open space in 2015

+### Data Sources
+Champaign County Tax Assessor Parcel Data

+### Strategies
+Schedule annual updates/progress reports to relevant groups on agricultural and open space parcel inventories within the MPA.

+### Responsible Parties
+* City of Urbana
+* City of Champaign
+* Village of Savoy
+* CUUATS staff

+{{</accordion-content>}}

+{{<accordion-content title="Provide a minimum of 2 new Complete Street connections to Downtown Urbana (Green Street)  and Downtown Champaign (White Street) by 2020.">}}
+### Performance Measure
+Number of transit, bicycle, and/or shared use connections leading to a downtown area

+### Data Sources
+* City of Urbana
+* City of Champaign
+* Village of Savoy
+* CUMTD

+### Strategies
+* Incorporate this objective into municipal Capital Improvement Plans (CIPs).
+* Continue to coordinate planning and development between municipal planning departments, the University of Illinois, C-U MTD, and park districts.

+### Responsible Parties
+* City of Urbana
+* City of Champaign
+* Village of Savoy
+* University of Illinois
+* CUMTD
+* Champaign County Regional Planning Commission

+{{</accordion-content>}}

+{{<accordion-content title="Install bicycle, pedestrian, and transit facilities in at least 3 mixed use developments by 2020.">}}
+### Performance Measure
+Number of mixed use developments with bicycle, pedestrian, and transit access

+### Data Sources
+* City of Urbana
+* City of Champaign
+* Village of Savoy

+### Strategies
+* Incorporate this objective into municipal Capital Improvement Plans (CIPs).
+* Continue to coordinate planning and development between municipal planning departments, the University of Illinois, C-U MTD, and park districts.

+### Responsible Parties
+* Urbana
+* Champaign
+* Savoy
+* University of Illinois
+* CUMTD
+* CCRPC

+{{</accordion-content>}}

+{{<accordion-content title="Consider and avoid negative impacts of new and existing transportation projects on historically significant buildings, landmarks, districts, and/or structures in at least 2 transportation projects through 2020.">}}
+### Performance Measure
+Number of transportation projects that mitigate negative impacts on historic buildings, landmarks, districts and/or structures

+### Data Sources
+National Register of Landmarks, National Register of Historic Places, Historic Architectural & Archeology Resources GIS, Illinois Historic Bridge Survey, Illinois Natural Resources Geospatial Information Clearinghouse

+### Strategies
+* Coordinate with preservation groups to identify and track condition of key historical features.
+* Create a list of recognized historical features for distribution to public works departments and city and county planning offices.

+### Responsible Parties
+* City of Urbana
+* City of Champaign
+* Village of Savoy
+* IDOT
+* Champaign County Regional Planning Commission

+{{</accordion-content>}}

+{{<accordion-content title="Improve below-average scores in 5 planning areas identified by LAMA by 2020.">}}
+### Performance Measure
+* Number of neighborhoods with improved scores according to LAMA
+* Number of USDA-designated “food desserts” within the urbanized area

+### Data Sources
+* walkscore.com
+* LAMA
+* USDA

+### Strategies
+Utilize data obtained from LAMA to inform future development.

+### Responsible Parties
+Cities of Champaign and Urbana

+{{</accordion-content>}}

+ {{</accordion>}}